codefresh-io/docs.codefresh.io/_docs/kb/articles/gather-metrics-and-build-logs.md

 done
 ```

+### Script response
-This script will generate a JSON file per build, with the following structure:
+This script generates a JSON file per build with the following structure:

 ```json
 {